 The data above was researched in Presov in 1997 for HAJ, but by now it has been supplemented by other sources.(2/9/2017.)

 View HAJ's photos of Presov here.

-From this data we can see a 17 year record of hardship and determination.
-Jan and Anna bore nine children: 3 boys and 6 girls.
+From the above data we can see a 17 year record of hardship and determination.
+Anna bore nine children with Jan: 3 boys and 6 girls.
 Three of their children died before their fifth birthday, two of them within 38 days in 1838.
 Eight days after the death of Juraj, the second to die, Anna gave birth to a girl, whom she named Maria after her first Maria who had just died 46 days earlier.
 Their seventh child, Barbora, survived only 3 1/2 years.
 Fifteen months before the first Barbora died Anna bore a baby boy whom they named Juraj after the first Juraj who had died six years earlier.
 A year after Barbora's death Anna bore another baby girl, her last child, whom she named Barbora.
 Thus while three children died: Maria, Juraj and Barbora, Jan and Anna, through persistence, still had children named Maria, Juraj and Barbora who lived.